bryanpaget/aaw/docs/en/4-Collaboration/Overview.md

 ### Sharing with the world

-Ask about that one in our [Slack channel](https://statcan-aaw.slack.com).
 There are many ways to do this from the IT side, but it's important for it to go through proper processes, so this is not done in a "self-serve" way that the others are.
 That said, it is totally possible.

 ## Managing contributors